August 23, 2019

 This translation makes it sound as though people believed because of the effectiveness of the preachers.
 It’s like they are saying the preacher was somehow responsible for making the Scriptures “come to life.”
-My friend and colleague, Lawson Stone, an Old Testament Scholar, takes this idea to task in a recent article on his blog.
+My friend and colleague, Lawson Stone, an Old Testament Scholar, takes this idea to task in an article on his blog.

 I love how Paul put it to the Corinthian church, who were accustomed to “effective” preachers.
-Paul recognized clearly that authority and power were in the Gospel itself; that he brought nothing to it other than loving obedience.
+Paul recognized clearly that authority and power were in the gospel itself; that he brought nothing to it other than loving obedience.
 And truth be told, he couldn’t even bring that without the Holy Spirit’s empowerment.

 And so it was with me, brothers and sisters.
 When I came to you, I did not come with eloquence or human wisdom as I proclaimed to you the testimony about God.
 For I resolved to know nothing while I was with you except Jesus Christ and him crucified.
 I came to you in weakness with great fear and trembling.
 My message and my preaching were not with wise and persuasive words, but with a demonstration of the Spirit’s power, so that your faith might not rest on human wisdom, but on God’s power.
-1 Corinthians 2:1-5.

 I think that captures what the text intends to say today.
 They spoke in such a manner that the people witnessed a demonstration of the Spirit’s power.

-Effectiveness is not a bad thing, as though we should somehow aspire to be a bad communicator in order for the Gospel to be heard.
-In the ministry of the Gospel, effectiveness gets redefined from the giftedness of the preacher to the Gift of the Spirit.
-Are we learning to share the Gospel “in such a manner” that the Spirit does the demonstrating?
+Effectiveness is not a bad thing, as though we should somehow aspire to be a bad communicator in order for the gospel to be heard.
+In the ministry of the gospel, effectiveness gets redefined from the giftedness of the preacher to the Gift of the Spirit.
+Are we learning to share the gospel “in such a manner” that the Spirit does the demonstrating?
 Or is the demonstration more about our own aspiration to be a “great” preacher.

 Put another way, would you and I be willing to trade in our effectiveness as a “communicator” (the in vogue term for preachers today) in exchange for a demonstration of the Spirit’s power?
 It could come to that.

 Think about the last impactful message you heard.
-Did you walk away saying, “What a great sermon,” or “What a great preacher,” or What a great God!”
+Did you walk away saying, “What a great sermon,” or “What a great preacher,” or What a great God”?